|Nutrition Facts (per serving)|

 Hummus is high in protein and fiber, and makes a fantastic snack—it's quick and portable.
-Use it as a dip for crisp carrots, celery sticks, sliced sweet peppers or radishes.
+Use it as a dip for crisp carrots, celery sticks, sliced sweet peppers, or radishes.
 It's a tasty addition to a sandwich or wrap, adding flavor and creaminess while holding vegetables together.
 Of course, it's great with pita bread and other Middle Eastern specialties such as tabbouleh.
 It's also a great base to use to add other ingredients and change the flavor.
-See all six reasons why all vegans should love hummus.